International Women’s Day 2020: where are we with gender equality?

 We’re in a world where the clothes of female politicians are scrutinised more than the words spoken by male politicians.
 Where sexual harassment in the workplace continues to thrive off misconduct being ignored, with almost two thirds of women aged between 18-24 experiencing sexual harassment in their place of work.
 And whilst both sex and race are two elements of the Equality Act, women of colour experience some of the highest levels of discrimination.
 Diane Abbott MP, for instance, received almost half of all online abuse aimed at female MPs during the 2017 general election despite being only one of the very few female politicians of colour.
 With the persistence of workplace inequality and a gender pay gap, the UK slipped from 15th to 21st place in the World Economic Forum’s latest Global Gender Gap Report.
 We must not lose momentum.

 Until findings like these no longer emphasise inequality, International Women’s Day must remain as an important date in our calendar.
-(See how Gender Pay Gap Analysis can help and read our tips on preventing sexual harassment in the workplace.)

 How to improve gender equality in the workplace